Home » Luxury Yacht Charters – Blog Section » Wines from the Aeolian Islands

 The small wine production area south of the Aeolian Islands has 11 producers in Mamertino di Milazzo, a DOC since 2004.
 Chief among their wines is Nero d’Avola, a red grape native to Southern Sicily.

-Here, in the north, winemakers produce single varietal wines as well as blend Nero d’Avola with Nocera.
+Here, in the north, winemakers produce single-varietal wines and blend Nero d’Avola with Nocera.
 In fact, Nocera is perhaps the most interesting and unknown grape in the area.
-Prone to disease, it’s not easy to grow, but Nocera retains great acidity and dark fruit character when healthy.
+It’s difficult to grow due to disease, but Nocera retains great acidity and dark fruit character when healthy.

 The classic three Sicilian white grapes of Cataratto, Inzolia (Ausonica), and Grillo comprise most of the white blends of the area.
 Typically, these wines exude pear and citrus flavors with herbaceous undertones.
 Look for great wines from Mimmo Paone and Planeta.
 The Wines From The Aeolian Islands and Messina.